mattermost/docs/source/help/getting-started/signing-in.md

 # Signing in
 _____

+This documentation refers to Mattermost v3.0+.
+For v2.2, see [archived documentation](http://docs.mattermost.com/archives/docs-v2.2.html#signing-in).

-You can sign in to your team from the web address of `https://domain.com/teamname`.
+You can sign in to your team from the root page of your Mattermost site `https://domain.com/`.
+After signing in, you will be able to view a list of your teams and select which one to open.

 ## Sign In Methods
 There are several options for signing in to your team depending on how your System Admin has configured your server.